luckyshot/OpenSound/README.md

 	Being a dick includes - but is not limited to - the following instances:

-	1a.
+	a.
 Outright copyright infringement - Don't just copy this and change the name.

-	1b.
+	b.
 Selling the unmodified original with no work done what-so-ever, that's REALLY being a dick.

-	1c.
+	c.
 Modifying the original work to contain hidden harmful content.
 That would make you a PROPER dick.

 2. If you become rich through modifications, related works/services, or supporting the original work, share the love.
 Only a dick would make loads off this work and not buy a pint to the original works creator(s).